docker/get-involved/content/en/docs/CommunityLeaders/EventHandbooks/react/prerequisite/_index.md

 node --version
 ```

-- 2. Go to [Node JS's official downlaod page](https://nodejs.org/en/) and click on download.
+- 2. Go to [NodeJS's official downlaod page](https://nodejs.org/en/) and click on download.
 - 3. Once the pkg file is downloaded open it and follow the installation steps
 - 4. On completetion open terminal to verify if the installation is successful using the following command